elegant-scipy/elegant-scipy/markdown/ch6.markdown

 of linear algebra while keeping the operations relatively simple!

-As an aside, we will break Python notation convention in order to match linear algebra conventions: in Python, variables names should usually begin with a lower case letter.
+As an aside, we will break Python notation convention in order to match linear algebra conventions: in Python, variable names should usually begin with a lower case letter.
 However, in linear algebra, matrices are denoted by a capital letter, while vectors and scalar values are lowercase.
 Since we're going to be dealing with quite a few matrices and vectors, following the